-National Grid owns and operates the NTS and we have a duty to plan and develop the system in an economic and efficient manner.
+National Gas Transmission owns and operates the NTS and we have a duty to plan and develop the system in an economic and efficient manner.
 This document describes our approach to planning and developing the NTS in accordance with our duties as a gas transporter and other statutory obligations relating to safety and environmental matters.